-Economics 1010-090 is a general education course conducted entirely online through the Canvas system.
+Economics 1010-090 is a course conducted entirely online through the Canvas system.
+This is a general education course which meets the Social and Behavioral Science gen ed requirements.
 Students will study economic theories and concepts from the evolution of economic thought as well as economics as a social science in the modern context.
 The course emphasizes the study of economics in the context of the social science framework by identifying how social viewpoints and arguments affect our understanding of economics.
 Our discussions will be based upon the profoundly influential ideas of great economists who have contributed to the shape of our modern social world.
 The course also covers the foundations of various modern economic theories including microeconomics, macroeconomics, price, value, and the dynamics of supply and demand models.
 Other topics include the foundation of money and banking, public policy and the role of government in the national economy.